 Maybe you have diabetes.
 It is not too uncommon nowadays.
 After informing you of this diagnosis, someone in the doctor’s office probably reviewed how to check your blood sugar: They showed you how to put the unused strip into the meter and stick your finger for a small amount of blood— the basics are probably very clear.
 Sometimes the doctor’s assistant spends so much time talking about how to use the machine that they forget to tell the patient the correct time to check their sugar.

 We will cover some general rules about the correct timing of fingerstick blood sugar checks.
 These apply to most people with diabetes.

-There are two times that are the most valuable to check your blood sugar:
+There are two times that are the most valuable to test for blood sugar:

 Immediately (or 15 minutes) before a meal

 2 hours after a meal

-Doctors often simplify this timing by instructing patients to check their blood sugar before meals and at bed time.
+Doctors often simplify this timing by instructing patients to check their sugar level in the blood before meals and at bed time.
 Why would your doctor prescribe these more simplified instructions?
 Checking before meals and at bedtime works well because: It is easier to remember.
 Most people stop what they are doing to eat a meal and are more likely to remember they need to check before than they are to remember 2 hours after eating.

 The rule of ALTERNATING: